OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 ..
 Writing Tip:
   First sentence defines what the application does.
   You may also need to include a sentence of two describing the domain.
-  Eg: For a Business Intelligence applicaiton, you should describe what Business Intelligence is.
+  Eg: For a Business Intelligence application, you should describe what Business Intelligence is.

 ..
 Writing Tip:
-  Descriibe what will be covered in this Quick Start.
+  Describe what will be covered in this Quick Start.

 Mapbender is a web based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.